ipsilon/eof/spec/eofv0_verkle.md

    without EOF wrapping.
 However, because the EOF containers are not visible to any EVM program, implementations may decide to wrap initcodes with EOFv0 and execute it the same way as EOFv0 deployed codes.
-2. The initcode size limit remains defined by [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860).
+2. The initcode size limit and cost remains defined by [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860).
 3. The initcode still returns a plain deploy code.
-   The plain code size limit is defined by [EIP-170](https://eips.ethereum.org/EIPS/eip-170).
+   The plain code size limit and cost is defined by [EIP-170](https://eips.ethereum.org/EIPS/eip-170).
-4. The plain code is not empty it must be wrapped with EOFv0 before put in the state:
+4. If the plain code is not empty, it must be wrapped with EOFv0 before put in the state:
     - perform jumpdest analysis of the plain code,
     - encode the jumpdest analysis result as the *jumpdest* section,
     - put the plain code in the *code* section,
     - create EOFv0 container with the *jumpdest* and *code* sections.
 5. The code deployment cost is calculated from the total EOFv0 size.
+   This is a breaking change so the impact must be analysed.
 6. During Verkle Tree migration perform the above EOFv0 wrapping of all deployed code.

 ### Jumpdest section encoding